 How do you find more coaching clients today?

 Imagine choosing between two different restaurants for your date night.
 Both have similar food, similar prices and are located in the same area.

 The only thing separating them is that your friend Tim ate at Restaurant A last week and told you it was really nice.

 Which restaurant will you choose?
 Most certainly Restaurant A. You have more confidence that it will be worth the investment.

 And in the same way, before anyone making any purchase or investment, they consciously or unconsciously think “is this worth this much of my money?”

-So, before buying from you, the potential client needs to trust you enough to invest their money in you – and they definately won’t do that just because you wrote “I’m the BEST at what I am doing, yeahhh!” on your web site.
+So, before hiring you, the potential client needs to trust you enough to invest their money in you – and they definitely won’t do that just because you wrote “I’m the BEST at what I am doing, yeahhh!” on your web site.

-Here’s another issue.
-Before you even have a chance to build that trust, that someone needs to find you among a million other people in the world doing similar things as you are doing.
+And there is another issue.
+Before you even have a chance to build that trust, that someone needs to find you among a million other coaches in the world doing similar things as you are doing.